• Recipes

 Nutritional Value

-Pixie Tangerines are not only delicious but also packed with vitamins and nutrients.
-They are an excellent source of vitamin C, which supports immune system health and aids in iron absorption.
+Pixie Tangerines are packed with vitamins and nutrients.
+They are an excellent source of vitamin C, which supports immune health and aids in iron absorption.

-Additionally, they contain fiber, which aids in digestion, and potassium, which supports heart health.
+They also contain fiber, which aids digestion, and potassium, which supports heart health.

 Recipe Ideas

-• Pixie Tangerine Salad: Toss together mixed greens, Tangerine segments, avocado, and red onion.
-Drizzle with a mandarin vinaigrette made from the juice, olive oil, and honey.
+• Pixie Tangerine Salad: Mixed greens, tangerine segments, avocado, and red onion with mandarin vinaigrette.

-• Pixie Tangerine Salsa: Combine diced mandarin with red bell pepper, jalapeΓ±o, red onion, cilantro, and a squeeze of lime juice.
-Serve with tortilla chips or over grilled fish or chicken.
+• Pixie Tangerine Salsa: Diced tangerine, red bell pepper, jalapeño, red onion, cilantro, and lime juice.

-• Pixie Tangerine Smoothie: Blend Tangerine segments, banana, yogurt, ice, and a drizzle of honey for a refreshing and nutritious drink.
+• Pixie Tangerine Smoothie: Tangerine segments, banana, yogurt, ice, and honey.

 Purchasing